 Adding Trivy Scans to Our CI Pipeline

-We build container images and deploy them to Kubernetes without scanning for vulnerabilities.
-Decided to fix that last week by adding Trivy to our CI pipeline.
+We were building container images and deploying them to Kubernetes without scanning for vulnerabilities.
+Last week I decided to fix that by adding Trivy to our CI pipeline.

 Trivy is a vulnerability scanner that checks container images for known CVEs.
-It's free, fast, and integrates easily with CI/CD.
+It's free, it's fast, and it plugs into CI/CD without much effort.

-Scanned our existing images.
+I scanned our existing images.
 Found 47 high-severity vulnerabilities across 12 services.
-Most were in base images we hadn't updated in months.
+Most came from base images we hadn't updated in months.

 Installing Trivy in GitLab CI